Kent Hovind: Career

 In 1998, Hovind created his Dr. Dino web site and began producing articles and selling video tapes, books, and fossil replicas.
 Prior to his incarceration, Hovind had numerous speaking engagements (around 700 in 2004) at churches, private schools, and other venues each year, in addition to hosting a daily internet radio talk show and establishing Dinosaur Adventure Land in Pensacola, Florida.
-In 1999, his son Eric Hovind began traveling to present his arguments and seminars.
-Kent and Jo divorced in 2016.